hypebeast/dext-npms-plugin/README.md

 # dext-npms-plugin

-Dext plugin to search npms.io
+Dext plugin to search npms.io for npm packages.